 Our old living room is a bit of a hot mess right now and is more like the land for misfit

 toys furniture, but that didn’t stop us from decorating it a bit.
-We couldn’t not decorate the room since it’s where the fireplace and mantle is located.
+We couldn’t not decorate the room since it’s where the fireplace and mantle are located.

 My favorite simple Christmas decor moment in our home most definitely is the tiny little “Charlie Brown” Christmas tree on top of the trunk.
 We chopped it down in our yard from the “back 40” as I affectionately call the large, overgrown meadow beside our house.
 We plopped the tree in a galvanized bucket and hung a few vintage ornaments from it.
 Someday I would love to decorate a big, full Christmas tree with a ginormous collection of vintage ornaments.
 But alas, my collection taps out at a whopping 12 ornaments so it may be a few years (or decades) before that dream becomes a reality.
 But I love this charming, simple way of showcasing those vintage beauties.

 Let’s talk Christmas tree for a minute.
 If anything set the tone for our simple Christmas decor theme for 2016 it was how we shopped for our Christmas tree.
-Here’s the play by play.
-Colby and I got in the truck and made the 20 minute drive a couple towns over to where there’s this great little family owned and operated Christmas tree lot.
-We get out, go over to the trees, and we were warmly greeted by the son the “salesman”.
-He asks what kind of tree we’re looking for?
+Here’s the play-by-play.
+Colby and I got in the truck and made the 20-minute drive a couple of towns over to where there’s this great little family-owned and operated Christmas tree lot.
+We got out, went over to the trees, and we were warmly greeted by the son the “salesman”.
+He asks what kind of tree we’re looking for.
 We shrug and say not sure.
 He asks what height we’re looking for so we tell him our ceiling height.
 He pulls out a tree and says this should fit.
 Sold.
 Five minutes later we’ve paid for and loaded the tree and we’re on our way back home to set it up.
 Sadly we also buy cars like this.

 She’s not the most perfect tree and could probably use a little bit of a trim, but she’s perfect for us and took up as little shopping time as humanly possible, always a plus.